11 William Montacute-June 1355

 He pursed his lips.

 John was no longer performing the role of being Ximene’s guard.
 He had now become Ximene’s guard.
 It was an interesting but disturbing development.
+In William’s mind John had been intended to provide a continuing contact with Ximene which could be activated when the Prince was ready to negotiate an arrangement.

 By the time Ximene arrived the Earl had spent more time reviewing the past than thinking about the future.
 He struggled to hide his irritability as Ximene reported her tale of woe.